Keyboard shortcuts

 HTTP Transport

-The HTTP transport uses REST APIs for synchronization:
+The HTTP transport uses REST APIs for synchronization.
+Good for simple deployments with fixed IP addresses:

 // Enable HTTP transport